The-Girlies/Wellness-Watch/Wellness-Watch-Final-Report/README.md

 The model can be found in `support_vector_machine.ipynb` which runs GridSearchCV to find the best parameters for the model.

 The model found in `support_vector_machines_best_params.ipynb` uses the parameters obtained from `support_vector_machine.ipynb` to get the best accuracy for this model.

+## Member Contributions

+Amy:
+Before the midterm report, Amy was responsible for the initial testing of barebones machine learning models, researching Random Forest Classification, and writing the Proposed Extensions section of the paper.
+After the midterm report, Amy was responsible for implementing and analyzing the data augmentation preprocessing, Logistic Regression, and Random Forest models.

+Kaylee:
+Before the midterm report, Kaylee was responsible for researching and implementing preprocessing techniques and writing the introduction of the paper and the abstract.
+After the midterm report, Kaylee was responsible for implementing and analyzing lemmatization and the BERT model.
+Kaylee was responsible for writing the Abstract, Motivation, and Methodology sections of the poster.

+Valli:
+Before the midterm report, Valli was responsible for researching Logistic Regression Techniques and for writing the Baseline Solutions section of the paper.
+After the midterm report, Valli was responsible for implementing and analyzing SVM, Naive Bayes, and Gradient Boosting models.

+All members contributed to writing the Results and Analysis/Conclusion sections of the poster.
+All members contributed to acquiring data for the posters' graphs and Kaylee was responsible for creating them.